 Papa's Island (Reed, 2006), is based on real events that happened in World War Two, when Soames Island became a prison camp for 'enemy aliens'.

 The Grumble Rumble Mumbler (Huia, 2007) was chosen to be read at the 2007 New Zealand's Biggest Storytime, during Library Week.
+Click here to hear Drewery reading this at Wellington Central Public Library.
 'The Grumble Rumble Mumbler acknowledges children’s fears, and deals with them in a gentle and reassuring way.'
 (Create Readers Blog, National Library Website).

 Itiiti's Gift, illustrated by Fifi Colston, was published by Reed in 2007.